azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ## Create the main.tf and push to Cloud Shell

-* Create a new file in the root of the workspace called main.tf
+* Create a new file in the **root** of the workspace called main.tf
     * Hover over the citadel bar in the explorer sidebar for the New File icon
+    * do not place the file in any subfolder - Terraform will only work using the *.tf files at the root of the workspace
-    * if you accidentally created the main.tf file in the vscode subfolder then you can drag it into the blank area to move it up
+    * if you accidentally created the main.tf file in the .vscode subfolder then you can drag it into the blank area to move it up
 * Paste in the contents of the codebox below

 ```yaml